 The Savannah Walking Tour & Guidebook is also very thin.
 However, I was pleasantly surprised to discover how much information was packed inside its 34 pages.
 It includes 4 walking tours, labeled maps, and contains both historical and modern photos.
 Order it here.

-I thought I'd be a little more excited about the Savannah's Little Crooked Houses book than I was in reality.
+I thought I'd be a little more excited about this one than I was in reality.
 It's very well-researched and very informative, but it's not as conversational as I personally would've liked.
 Order it here.

 Fiction Books Set in Savannah